Royal Brompton Hospital: The beginning

 The hospital was founded during the 1840s by a group led by Philip Rose, the first public meeting to promote the proposal for the hospital having been convened on 8 March 1841.
-It was to be known as The Hospital for Consumption and Diseases of the Chest.
-It amalgamated on 25 May 1841 with The West London Dispensary for Diseases of the Chest, which was based at 83 Wells Street, near Oxford Street.
+It was to be known as the Hospital for Consumption and Diseases of the Chest.
+It amalgamated on 25 May 1841 with the West London Dispensary for Diseases of the Chest, which was based at 83 Wells Street, near Oxford Street.
 On 28 March 1842, an out-patients branch of the hospital was opened at 20 Great Marlborough Street.
-Later that year they acquired a lease on their first building for in-patients at The Manor House, Chelsea, which held space for 20 beds and the first in-patients were admitted on 13 September 1842.
-Admittance was to be by the then customary method of recommendation by the Governors and subscribers.
+Later that year they acquired a lease on their first building for in-patients at the Manor House, Smith Street, Chelsea, which held space for 20 beds and the first in-patients were admitted on 13 September 1842.
+Admittance was to be by the then customary method of recommendation by the governors and subscribers.
+The governors were incorporated by the Consumption Hospital Act 1849 (12 & 13 Vict. c. lxxx).

 Funding

 In common with other hospitals at the time, the hospital was to be financed entirely from charitable donations, legacies and fund raising.
 Rose travelled the country to explain the aims of the hospital, setting up 14 provincial associations, 157 churches promised to preach special sermons as a means of fund raising.
 The famous singer Jenny Lind also gave concerts, including one at Her Majesty's Theatre in July 1848, which raised £1,606.
 Besides Philip Rose, the early supporters included Queen Victoria, who became a patron, with an annual subscription of £10.